Bifundamental Multiscalar Fixed Points in $d=3-\epsilon$: Acknowledgements

 \section{Acknowledgements}

 We thank Igor Klebanov and Fedor Popov for discussions and comments on a draft of this manuscript.
+We also thank an anonymous referee for comments and suggestions.
 SP also thanks Simone Giombi, and Gregory Tarnopolsky for discussions on related topics in 2018 during the course of collaboration on \cite{GKPPT}.
-SP acknowledges the support of a DST-SERB MATRICS grant (MTR/2018/001077).
+SP acknowledges the support of a DST-SERB MATRICS grant (MTR/2018/001077), and DST-SERB grant (CRG/2021/009137).